openedx/edx-documentation/en_us/install_operations/source/configuration/edx_search.rst

 index of documents, and then searching within that index for matching information.

-When you install the Open edX developer stack, edX search is enabled by default.
-You must enable this feature to use it with Open edX full stack.
+When you install the Open edX devstack, edX search is enabled by default.
+You must enable this feature to use it with Open edX fullstack.

 ..
 Note::
   Before proceeding, review :ref:`Guidelines for Updating the Open edX